Abdullah-Usmani/DMS-CW2024/README.md

   - The `PowerUp.java` class is created, but no subclasses of it exist yet, nor their implementations.
 The implementation woould be very simple - the addition of another collision handling function in the `CollisionManager`, adding a `PowerUpManager`, adding new values and images for the proposed `HealthPack` and `IncreaseFireRate` powerups in the `Config`, and adding some audio and visual effects through `AudioManager` and `EffectManager`.
 Some of these are present in a recent commit, but on the basis of lack of time it was rolled back.

 **Unattempted**:
-- Firefight/Endless game mode.
+- Endless game mode - similar to the waves in the Firefight mode from the HALO series
-- Custom game mode: adjust enemies, spawn probabilities, damages.
+- Custom game mode: allow user to adjust enemies, spawn probabilities, damages - similar to the custom night mode from the FNAF series
 - Stat tracking at game end: Time survived, total kills, total hits, projectiles dodged.
 - Day/night cycles.
 - Updated gun/missile cooldown visualizations and game overlays.
-- Level Transition cutscene.
+- Level Transition cutscenes
 - Changeable keybinds.
-- About menu.
+- About menu - serve as a proper tutorial/guide for the user to play the game

 ### Refactoring